meri-imperiumi/signalk-autostate/README.md

 * `navigation.anchor.position`: if an anchor is set, the vessed is set as "anchored"
 * `navigation.position`: if the vessel moves less than 100 meters in 10m minutes, it is set as "moored", otherwise it is set as "sailing"
-* We're also planning to use propulsion RPMs to determine whether the vessel is "sailing" or "motoring"
+* `propulsion.*.revolutions` is used to determine whether the vessel is "sailing" or "motoring" when considered to be moving

 The vessel navigation state can be useful for AIS data, as well as for customizing boat dashboard for the current situation.